Woman holding shoulder pain outdoors

 The shoulder joint is the most flexible joint in the body.
 Classified as a ball-and-socket joint, shoulder stability relies mainly on soft-tissue restraints, which are made up of the rotator cuff, the glenoid labrum, and the capsule.
 Fluid-filled sacs called bursa surround the shoulder joint, providing cushioning that keeps the tendons from coming into direct contact with the bone.
 The rotator cuff, glenoid labrum, and capsule are equally important, so it is essential for every component of the shoulder to operate smoothly to ensure full range of motion.

 There are several causes of shoulder pain.
 It could be due to an injury, overuse, arthritis, and much more.
 Every shoulder treatment, including shoulder surgery, begins with a diagnosis, which is crucial in determining your ideal course of action.
-Below are typical orthopedic conditions that Dr. Seade, the shoulder specialist at Orthopaedic Specialists of Austin, and Dr. Thomas Burns, a sports medicine specialist who focuses on minimally invasive shoulder surgery, treat:
+Below are typical orthopedic conditions that Dr. Seade, the shoulder specialist at Orthopaedic Specialists of Austin, focuses on minimally invasive shoulder surgery, treat:

 Separated Shoulder or AC Joint Injury